56 Arietis

 56 Arietis is a single, variable star in the northern zodiac constellation of Aries.
 It has the variable star designation SX Arietis, while 56 Arietis is the Flamsteed designation.
-This object is visible to the naked eye as a faint, blue-white hued point of light with a baseline apparent visual magnitude of 5.79.
+This object is visible to the naked eye as a faint, blue-white hued point of light with an apparent visual magnitude of about 5.8.
 The estimated distance to this star is approximately 415 ly, based on parallax, and it is drifting further away with a radial velocity of +18 km/s.

 This is a magnetic, chemically peculiar star of the silicon type with a stellar classification of B9pSi, and it has a rapid rotation period of 17.5 hours.
 This period is increasing by about two seconds every hundred years.
 The star displays evidence of a five year period for procession of its axis.

 Sanford S. Provin discovered that 56 Arietis is a variable star in 1952, and reported the discovery in 1953.
 It is the prototype of a class of variable stars known as SX Arietis variables, which are rotationally variable stars with strong magnetic fields.
 It ranges in brightness from 5.75 down to 5.81 with a cyclical period matching its rotation rate.